juanrambaud/ToDoList-FastAPI/README.md

 &nbsp;
 &nbsp;

-For last copy and past our API KEYs into a .env file &nbsp;
+For last copy and past our API KEYs into a .env file.
+The variables are in "Proyects Settings" / "API" &nbsp;
 &nbsp;